The Gospel Invitation by Mark Spence & Eric Hovind

 We are born into a sin-cursed world (Psalm 51:5), and we all personally choose to sin (Ecclesiastes 7:20; 1 John 1:8).
 Sin separates us from God and carries a death-penalty that must be paid.
 Our world fully embraces a sinful humanistic worldview which justifies selfish actions.
 This Humanistic Worldview says, “The end of all being is the happiness of Man.”
 That worldview is a dead end!
 People have tried all kinds of things to obtain fulfillment and purpose, but money, power and popularity never lead to true happiness.

-God does not simply dismiss his wrath against sinners by the wave of a magic wand.
+God does not simply dismiss His wrath against sinners by the wave of a magic wand.

 That’s the bad news.
 Now let me give you the Good News — the Gospel!